Vitchiana/Vitchiana/README.md

 - 👋 Hi, I’m @Vitchii
-- 👨‍💻 I’m a software engineer that specializes mostly in frontend development
+- 👨‍💻 I’m a software engineer that specializes in frontend development
 - 🌱 I have solid foundations in HTML, CSS, JAVASCRIPT, REACT & more
 - 👀 I’m looking forward to job oportunities in frontend development that would help in kick starting my career & improving my skills
 - 📫 You can reach me via mail: vitchiivibes@gmail.com